 Transkei Travel Guide

 East London is a good starting point for a journey into the Transkei.
 There are a few tour operators offering great bus services through the region, but apart from this, the only way to get around is by hiring a car and road tripping.
-Bear in mind that although this is a wonderful way to explore the infrastructure is awful and the roads can be really challenging, with animals like cows, donkeys and dogs strolling about, huge potholes, and virtually no signposts.
+Bear in mind that although this is a wonderful way to explore, the infrastructure is awful and the roads can be really challenging, with animals like cows, donkeys and dogs strolling about, huge potholes, and virtually no signposts.
+For confident drivers this is all part of the adventure, but travellers shouldn't expect to get anywhere fast in the Transkei.

 Become our Transkei Travel Expert